LEAD - WHAT IS IT

 TESTING FOR LEAD PAINT

-3) Spot checks are performed with small swabs.
-A deep cut is made on suspect lead surfaces then a swab is wiped over this surface.
-Lead paint will turn this swab (and area being tested) into a pinkish color.
-Swabs do not tell you how much lead is present and their reliability at detecting low levels of lead has not been determined.
-Professional X-ray testing for lead in paint (See #1) is my only recommended testing method.
+3) Spot checks involve using small swabs to test suspect lead-painted surfaces.
+A deep cut is made on the surface, and the swab is wiped over the area.
+If lead paint is present, the swab (and the tested area) will turn a pinkish color.
+However, swabs do not indicate the amount of lead present, and their effectiveness at detecting low levels of lead has not been fully established.
+Professional X-ray testing for lead in paint (See #1) is my only recommended method for accurate lead detection.

 If you are seeking a professional lead inspection in order to obtain a Certified Certificate stating that a specific home is free of Lead paint, I do not issue lead Certificates.
-You must contact a Lead Abatement company from your area.
+You must contact a LEAD ABATEMENT CONTRACTOR from your area.
 Before you hire any lead paint contractors or lead paint testing firms, please make absolutely sure that your hired contractor is Lead-Safe Certified by the Environmental Protection Agency.

 Simply click the LEAD-SAFE CERTIFIED logo below, to locate an EPA Certified Lead Paint firm near you...